MaterializeInc/materialize/doc/user/sql/create-index.md

 `SELECT` statement.
 As the view's dataflow operators receive new data, the view maintains this index's state, ensuring it continually reflects this new data.

-However, views can also maintain additional indexes.
-Importantly, though, these additional indexes _are not_ like traditional secondary indexes&mdash;they store a copy of all rows in the result set.
+However, views can also maintain additional indexes, and are not restricted to maintaining zero or one indexes.
+Advanced users may want to create these indexes to speed up certain read query patterns without creating a `MATERIALIZED VIEW` for each query.
+Importantly, though, these additional indexes _are not_ like traditional secondary indexes&mdash;each index stores a copy of all rows in the result set.

 ### When to create indexes